AimRT/AimRT/document/sphinx-en/tutorials/plugins/mqtt_plugin.md

         enable_backends: [mqtt]
 ```

-In these examples, both client and server connect to an MQTT broker at `tcp://127.0.0.1:1883`.
-The client configuration ensures all RPC requests are processed through the MQTT backend to complete the RPC invocation loop.
+In the above examples, both the client and server connect to an MQTT broker at `tcp://127.0.0.1:1883`.
+The client is configured to process all RPC requests through the MQTT backend, thereby completing the RPC call loop.

-When multiple servers register the same RPC service, clients will randomly select a server.
-To specify a target server, set ToAddr in client context as:
+If multiple servers register the same RPC service, the client will randomly select one server to send the request to.
+To specify a particular server, you can set the `ToAddr` in the client's context as follows:
 ```cpp
 auto ctx_ptr = proxy->NewContextSharedPtr();
 // mqtt://{{target server mqtt id}}